joshua-isak/Prism/README.md

 Once the Initial packet is sent the server will make sure the client's version is compatible, and that the data sent makes sense.
 If either of those cases are not true then the client will be disconnected.

-NOTE: PP uses little endian byte ordering
+NOTE: PP uses big endian byte ordering

 | Byte # | Details |
 | ------ | ------- |